brendon-wong/flask-exercises/Unit 1/02-introduction-to-sql/solution.md

 # Solution to CRUD Exercises

+### Part 1

+Write the SQL commands necessary to do the following:

 1. Create a database called `first_assignment`
     - `create database first_assignment;`
 2. Connect to that database